 This is my all time favourite glaze for my Christmas ham.
 The alcohol is burnt off during the cooking time so don’t worry – the kids wont be climbing the walls as a result of the ham (you can blame that on the candy canes).
 The sugar in the bourbon makes it shine and caramelise beautifully.

 A word on the pig – I am very passionate about where my meat comes from and in making ethical choices.
-This ham is from Greenvale Farm – a 1100 acre property overlooking the Grampians.
-They raise very happy pigs.
+I encourage you to do the same.

-I hope this recipe serves you well and shines bright on your Christmas table this year.
+I hope this recipe serves you well and shines brightly on your Christmas table this year.

 Merry Christmas one and all.
 May your table be shared with all those you hold so close.

 Serves 12-14 with leftovers

 Let the ham sit out for 1 to reach room temperature.
 This will ensure even warming of the ham.